 1. Expectations are corrosive

 I hate how certain days are “supposed” to be more romantic than others.
 Valentine’s Day, for example.
 Total bull-crap.
 It’s like we enjoy setting ourselves up to fail.
 I've had a great time with Jennie over the past eight years.
 Why should we have to get our hopes up for one day out of the year?

 2. Focus on the journey over arbitrary milestones

 We were never more appreciative of each other and happy in each other’s company than during the weeks leading up to our anniversary.
 It felt great.
-It’s almost as if the process (i.e. spending our days together) is more important than some arbitrary milestone.
+I may not be that bright, but it’s almost as if the process (i.e. spending our days together) is more important than some arbitrary milestone.